 - 2 Click Select over the number next to Hard disc drive files; this changes the number to 1.
-(Clicking Adjust to decreases the number).
+(Clicking Adjust decreases the number).
 The default file name adfs::4.\$.PC.Drive\C is displayed.
 This creates a file named Drive\C in the PC directory.
-If you have stored your emulator files in a different directory or wish to create a differently named file erase this and type in a suitable RISC OS name. - 3 Type in the size (in Megabytes) for the PC partition. - 4 Create the hard disc partition by clicking on the word Create.
-This creates an unformatted PC hard disc partition.
+If you have stored your emulator files in a different directory or wish to create a differently named file, erase this and type in a suitable RISC OS name. - 3 Type in the size (in Megabytes) for the PC partition.
+A minimum size of 2MB is recommended.

+4 Create the hard disc partition by clicking on the word Create.
+This creates an unformatted PC hard disc partition, which you will format in the next section.